EMDR

 -

-EMDR intensives may be a good fit if you:
+EMDR intensives may be a good fit if you are ready for a more focused approach to trauma work.

 -